 - 1.1.
-This policy has due regard to legislation including, but not limited to, the following: - The Children and Families Act 2014 - The Education Act 2002 - The Education Act 1996 (as amended) - The Children Act 1989 - The National Health Service Act 2006 (as amended) - The Equality Act 2010 - The Health and Safety at Work etc. Act 1974 - The Misuse of Drugs Act 1971 - The Medicines Act 1968 - The School Premises (England) Regulations 2012 (as amended) - The Special Educational Needs and Disability Regulations 2014 (as amended) - The Human Medicines (Amendment) Regulations 2017 - The Food Information (Amendment) (England) Regulations 2019 (Natasha's Law) - DfE (2015) 'Special educational needs and disability code of practice: 0-25 years' - DfE (2021) 'School Admissions Code' - DfE (2015) 'Supporting pupils at school with medical conditions' - DfE (2000) 'Guidance on first aid for schools' - Department of Health (2017) 'Guidance on the use of adrenaline auto-injectors in schools'

-- 1.2.
-This policy has due regard to the following quidance: - DfE (2015) 'Special educational needs and disability code of practice: 0-25 years' - DfE (2015) 'Supporting pupils at school with medical conditions' - DfE (2000) 'Guidance on first aid for schools' - Ofsted (2015) 'The common inspection framework: education, skills and early years' - Department of Health (2017) 'Guidance on the use of adrenaline auto-injectors in schools' - 1.3.
+This policy has due regard to legislation including, but not limited to, the following: - The Children and Families Act 2014 - The Education Act 2002 - The Education Act 1996 (as amended) - The Children Act 1989 - The National Health Service Act 2006 (as amended) - The Equality Act 2010 - The Health and Safety at Work etc. Act 1974 - The Misuse of Drugs Act 1971 - The Medicines Act 1968 - The School Premises (England) Regulations 2012 (as amended) - The Special Educational Needs and Disability Regulations 2014 (as amended) - The Human Medicines (Amendment) Regulations 2017 - 1.2.
+This policy has due regard to the following guidance: - DfE (2015) 'Special educational needs and disability code of practice: 0-25 years' - DfE (2015) 'Supporting pupils at school with medical conditions' - Ofsted (2015) 'The common inspection framework: education, skills and early years' - Department of Health (2017) 'Guidance on the use of adrenaline auto-injectors in schools' - DfE (2022) 'First aid in schools, early years and further education' - 1.3.
 This policy has due regard to the following school policies: - SEND Policy - Drug and Alcohol Policy - Complaints Procedure Policy

-2. The role of the governing board
+2. The role of the governing body

 - 2.1.
-The governing body: - Is legally responsible for fulfilling its statutory duties under legislation. - Ensures that arrangements are in place to support pupils with medical conditions. - Ensures that pupils with medical conditions can access and enjoy the same opportunities as any other pupil at the school. - Works with the LA, health professionals, commissioners and support services to ensure that pupils with medical conditions receive a full education. - Ensures that, following long-term or frequent absence, pupils with medical conditions are reintegrated effectively.
+The governing body: - Is legally responsible for fulfilling its statutory duties under legislation. - Ensures that arrangements are in place to support pupils with medical conditions. - Ensures that pupils with medical conditions can access and enjoy the same opportunities as any other pupil at the school. - Works with the LA, health professionals, commissioners and support services to ensure that pupils with medical conditions receive a full education. - Ensures that, following long-term or frequent absence, pupils with medical conditions are reintegrated effectively. - Ensures that the focus is on the needs of each pupil and what support is required to support their individual needs. - Instils confidence in parents/carers and pupils in the school's ability to provide effective support. - Ensures that all members of staff are properly trained to provide the necessary support and are able to access information and other teaching support materials as needed.

-- Ensures that the focus is on the needs of each pupil and what support is required to support their individual needs. - Instils confidence in parents/carers and pupils in the school's ability to provide effective support. - Ensures that all members of staff are properly trained to provide the necessary support and are able to access information and other teaching support materials as needed. - Ensures that no prospective pupil is denied admission to the school because arrangements for their medical condition have not been made. - Ensures that pupils' health is not put at unnecessary risk.
-As a result, the board holds the right to not accept a pupil into school at times where it would be detrimental to the health of that pupil or others to do so, such as where the child has an infectious disease. - Ensures that policies, plans, procedures and systems are properly and effectively implemented. - 2.2.
+- Ensures that no prospective pupil is denied admission to the school because arrangements for their medical condition have not been made. - Ensures that pupils' health is not put at unnecessary risk.
+As a result, the body holds the right to not accept a pupil into school at times where it would be detrimental to the health of that pupil or others to do so, such as where the child has an infectious disease. - Ensures that policies, plans, procedures and systems are properly and effectively implemented. - 2.2.
 Grace Kamel holds overall responsibility for implementation of this policy.